 New Balance / Super Jock 'n Jill Winter Grand Prix

 The New Balance / Super Jock 'n Jill Winter Grand Prix is alive and healthy in its third decade of chilly, wet, muddy fun!
-Race number 3 -- our second road race -- ended up with a near-record 221 finishers, only 3 shy of our all-time high!
+Race number 3 -- our second road race in 2016-17 -- ended up with a near-record 221 finishers, only 3 shy of our all-time high!
 We had another near-record in our track races, ending up with 157 finishers.
-Overall, this was the second-biggest year in terms of finishers of the six races combined in our 21-year history.
+Overall, 2016-17 was the second-biggest year in terms of finishers of the six races combined in our 21-year history.

 The series remains what we've intended for all these years.
 We've had a few stunning days at Magnuson Park, but mostly it is about doing what you need to do to win your age division -- get out there despite the weather and put one foot in front of the other as fast as you can.

-Click on the headings for more information, and we hope to see you at the planned start of the 22nd year on Saturday, December 2, 2017, at Magnuson Park.
+Click on the headings for more information, and we hope to see you at the start of the 22nd year on Saturday, December 2, 2017, at Magnuson Park.

 The New Balance / Super Jock ‘n Jill Winter Grand Prix Two-Mile Series was founded in 1996 to help motivate high school kids during the dreary winter months.
 It hasn’t exactly turned out that way – open and masters competition is just as strong!
 The five stooges who started the series -- Tom Anderson, Alan Bonney, Kenny Emerick, Brian Oster, and Bill Roe -- have been fixtures over the years.